okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 The Password Inline Hook allows you to....

-Provide a link to a new section of the /users API reference page covering "Create user with Hook-based password migration".
+Link to the new section of the /users API reference page covering "Create user with Hook-based password migration".

 Your custom code can respond with a command to confirm that the password supplied is valid, or to indicate that it is not.